Atishya-jain/Yinsh-AI/notes.md

 12. An expert knows what to look at - the rings.
 It is the rings which control areas and pieces, and block the opponent's control of same.
 It is the rings which extent your pieces into rows, and cut or block your opponent's rows.
 13. Laying markers in short rows of 2's and 3's is rarely a good idea in the beginning
 14. Don't work on building rows at those places which can easily be destroyed by the opponent

+1. Make a real pointer based tree for saving intermediate trees